 Inserting percutaneous instrumentation through safe zones reduces the risk of damage to neurovascular structures.

-Safe zones The safest anatomical zones for pin insertion are the anterolateral and direct lateral regions of the femur.
+The safest anatomical zones for pin insertion are from anterior around to direct lateral regions of the femur.
 See anatomical location of muscle groups and neurovascular bundles in each respective region.

-Saphenous nerve The saphenous nerve runs distally along the anteromedial aspect of the thigh and as it passes the knee joint it branches off the infrapatellar nerve.
-Injury of this nerve will not result in functional deficit, but can give rise to cutaneous sensory.
+The saphenous nerve runs distally along the anteromedial aspect of the thigh and as it passes the knee joint it branches off the infrapatellar nerve.
+Injury of this nerve will not result in functional deficit, but can give rise to cutaneous sensory symptoms.

 2. Safe zone in the midshaft of the femur